 My non-traditional Christmas “wreath” was inspired by a pair of adorable fur-trimmed plaid skates that I came across at At Home.
 Y’all know I love me some plaid!
 The basket is suspended from a large suction cup hook that is attached to the glass in the door.

-To create the “wreath”, I turned the basket on the diagonal and tied two bushes of pine branch greenery and the skates to the basket with twine.
+To create the holiday “wreath”, I turned the basket on the diagonal and tied two bushes of pine branch greenery and the ice skates to the basket with twine.
 Super easy!
 In case you’re interested, my door is 36″ wide and the tobacco basket is 24″ square.

 We added four adirondack chairs to the porch this past spring.
 The renovations at our beach condo have kept us so busy that we haven’t had time to stain them all, so only one of them is included on my Christmas porch this year.
 They’re gliders and are the most comfortable things ever!
 We love sitting in them while we watch our dogs try their darndest to catch squirrels in the front yard. #ain’tgonnahappen